ethangutk/RaytracingProgram/README.md

 <br><br>
 ### 🔃 Reflections
-This is my favorite feature within this program.
+This is my favorite feature of this program.
 This feature ultimately allowed us to create mirrors within our scene.
 Here is the recursive process of how it works:
 - Ray shoots and hits an object
 - Reflection vector is shot away from the original hit object
 - If the reflection vector hits another object, repeat.
 Otherwise, end